 Stellenbosch is world renown for the wine, old gracious homes, and the mountains.
 Ailine & I spent over an hour shooting them!
 It also has a very prestigious university, once only Afrikaans.
 Confirmation of the vast changes here – two women sharing coffee in a cute cafe, one black, one white.
 Just a conversation between two friends; maybe there is hope yet?

 The first Huguenots settled in the Cape in 1688, and the memorial was dedicated on 17th April 1948.
 The figure of the woman holds a bible in her right hand and a broken chain on the left, symbolising freedom of religion.
 She is looking south from Europe to her new land.
 The ‘fleur-de-lis’ on her dress attests to nobility of spirit and character.
 She casts off the cloak of oppression and stands above the earth in spiritual freedom.
 Their art and culture are represented by the harp, agriculture by the corn and vine, industry by the spinning wheel.
 The sun and cross depict the Christian faith.
-The pool (under repair) expresses tranquillity after strife, and the three arches behind her represent the Trinity.
+The pool (under repair) expresses tranquility after strife, and the three arches behind her represent the Trinity.
 The entire memorial is enclosed by a half circle colonnade.
 Viewed from the front against the high mountains, it’s a lovely place moving me to thank God for my mother’s faith.
 To one side stands a sun dial on which are inscribed the names of the ships and families.
+In my case, Jordaan and the ship ‘Berg China’ are listed.

 The next town was Caledon, not without numerous photo stops up the high pass for views of the valley.
 Caledon is the town of my mother’s birth.
 I have little data about her, but she had a framed postcard of a shelter the Botanical garden which I hoped still existed.
 Indeed it does!
 Near the entrance facing a large pond though my recollection is of flowers in front.
 It had significance for her living so differently thousands of miles north in Rhodesia.
 The garden did not disappoint us; at first it appears dry and barren but quickly one sees carpets of flowers, several small stone & timber rest or viewing shelters hidden along the thickly planted stream running to the pond.
 Large trees, rock faces, bridges, narrow tracks run everywhere up and down both sides of the stream.
 Ericas, daisies, and cactus crowd on the tracks.
 And up above where this Karoo fynbos park ends are balancing rocks on the mountain range.
 The park has a reputation as a hide for druggies, so its not visited often.
 We only saw gardeners